-Before investigating possible improvements, first the original situation is simulated.
-The simulation results for Monday are shown in Figure 8.
-One can see that over 18% of the yellow patients exceed the target maximal waiting time.
+Figure 13.
+Simulated waiting time for yellow patients arriving on Monday in Figure 15.
+The colored bands in the third graph are the 95% confidence intervals.
+One can see that over 8% of the yellow patients exceed the target maximal waiting time.
 The vertical black dotted lines in the plot on the right mark the time interval of 10:00h to 20:00h.
-Possible opportunities for improvement are, e.g., more treatment rooms, no priority for ambulance patients, more nursing capacity, more physician capacity and treatment time reduction, or a combination of these opportunities.
-Below we only investigate the effect of treatment time reduction.
+Possible opportunities for improvement are: